Woman struck, killed by car near Fayetteville intersection

 See breaking news?
 Tell us about it here.

-A woman found in the roadway by officers was taken to Cape Fear Valley Medical Center where she was pronounced dead.
-Her identity is being withheld until family is notified.
+Ameria McClain, 36, of Fayetteville, was found in the roadway by officers was taken to Cape Fear Valley Medical Center where she was pronounced dead.

 Pamalee Drive is currently closed between Gardner Street and Lady Cheryl Drive as the Fayetteville Police Department's Traffic Unit conducts an investigation.
 Please use an alternate route.